uct-cbio/ngs-academy/_posts/2021-09-01-Software-Capentries-Course-2021.md

 date: 2021-08-31
 main_menu: courses
 permalink: /:year/:title
-category:
+category: upcoming
-course_overview : The bioinformatics course is a follow-up to our SARS-CoV-2 NGS training.
-The focus for this new set of modules is more advanced bioinformatics analysis, data curation and dissemination of findings.
+course_overview : The Carpentries virtual training workshop is a pre-course to our bioinformatics NGS course.
+The main focus for this virtual training is to introduce some powerful tools that will allow users to perform complex and powerful tasks, often with just a few keystrokes or lines of code.
+This will all help users automate repetitive tasks, and easily combine smaller tasks into larger, more powerful workflows.
 start_date: 2021-06-28
 end_date: 2021-07-22
 group: group1